pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/OT-ui-check.jpg" alt="OT_UI_CHECK" align="center"/>
 </p>

-If you want to perform a more advanced test, then go to **Models** on the Left Menu and click on the **Add a new Model** button.
+If you want to perform a basic test, then go to **Models** on the Left Menu and click on the **Add a new Model** button.
 Just enter the following:

 |Docker name|Label|
 |---|---|